rodasamortin/workflow-guide/my-workflow-guide/git-workflow.md

 **C. Description**

 It's the summary of what happened in the code.
+Use imperative voice to make it sound neutral.

 ### Git message format